 Effective January 1, 2015, the EDA obtained full control of the Maple Avenue Apartments by paying Wells Fargo Bank, National Association, \$100 for Wells Fargo's share.
-The EDA had been showing an investment in joint venture of \$2,700 on its books prior to this buyout.
-It plans to show this property's activity in the enterprise fund in future years.
+All assets and liabilities associated with Maple Avenue Apartments operations as of January 1, 2015, were transferred to the EDA.
+The net position of the operations transferred was \$92,735 and is reported in the financial statements as a special item.